CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 <font color="red">**Before setting up the lifecycle policy, please check with your department/team that it correctly represents the retention policy for the data in the project.**</font> (Legal or regulatory constrains).

-In the following lifecycle policy we have three rules set. let's name it as `mypolicy.xml`.
+In the following lifecycle policy we have two rules set. let's name it as `mypolicy.xml`.

 ```xml
 <?xml version="1.0" ?>